Want to create interactive content? It’s easy in Genially!

 Hard Skill: Care Planning

-The initial step in care planning involves comprehensive patient assessment.
+The initial step in care planning involves a comprehensive patient assessment.
 Nurses gather qualitative and quantitative data from a variety of sources, including patient interviews, physical assessments, medical records, and input from other healthcare professionals.
 This research focuses on understanding the patient’s medical history, current health status, psychosocial needs, and personal preferences.
 The goal is to identify the patient’s specific needs and health goals, which form the foundation of the care plan.

 With the assessment data collected, Nurses proceed to develop a care plan tailored to the individual patient.
 This process involves setting specific, measurable, achievable, relevant, and time-bound (SMART) goals that address the patient’s health issues.
 The care plan outlines the nursing interventions required to achieve these goals, such as medication administration, wound care, or patient education.
 Nurses must also consider the resources available, including staff, equipment, and time, to ensure that the care plan is realistic and feasible.